Pour cost · Bar program · Beverage · Operations

 The same well vodka example, with everything that can go wrong:

 The spreadsheet said 17.8%.
 Reality said 23.8%.
-The 6-point gap is the sum of over-pour, spillage, and a single free drink per bottle.
-Multiply by 80 bottles a week and you are looking at $500/week in margin that nobody is tracking.
+That 6-point gap is just over-pour, spillage, and one free drink per bottle stacked on top of each other.
+Multiply by 80 bottles a week and you’re staring at $500/week in margin that nobody is tracking.

 Variance: where the gap actually lives #

-When pour cost runs above the category target, the variance lives in one of six places (in rough order of size):
+When pour cost runs above the category target, the variance is hiding in one of six places.
+Roughly in order of how much damage each one does:

 For each leak in detail, see 5 Ways Bar Pour Cost Actually Leaks.